Parenting Through the Scout Laws

 Being clean doesn’t stop at personal hygiene.
 Keeping your house clean is something we should be teaching all of our scouts.
 A messy house is unavoidable but by having your kids be involved in keeping the house clean it gives them a sense of ownership.
 It also prepares them for when they eventually get a job, typically their first job is going to be in the service industry.
 Cleaning is almost always a part of those first jobs young adults get and by knowing how to clean it puts them at an advantage.

 Bravery is a hard concept to define.
 It is one of those concepts that you just know when you see it.
-And this one is hard to show kids because you don’t have a lot opportunities to demonstrate it.
+And this one is hard to show kids because you don’t have a lot of opportunities to demonstrate it.

 For our scouts, we can show them how to be brave in a few ways.
 When they are young most kids don’t like to get shots.
 Even as an adult I don’t like going to the doctor or getting shots.
 When you are even just talking about going to the doctor don’t downplay it.
 Act bravely and state how you are doing your duty to get your flu shot to help others from getting sick.
 Dentists are another place that most adults don’t enjoy.
 Instead of talking about how painful it will be to visit the dentist talk about how going to the dentist is helping you avoid future problems with your teeth and you are so glad the dentist is going to help you.

 Bullying is another spot you can help your scouts be brave.
 Talk to them about standing up to bullies.
 If they have a friend that is being bullied tell them to stand up and confront the bully.
 Not physically, but typically when more than one kid stands up to the bully, they back down pretty quick.
 And if they don’t tell them to be brave enough to report it to a teacher or another adult.